Hannah Hampton: Securing the no. 1 position and Euro 2025

+Post-Euro 2025 and pathway to World Cup 2027

-Following their Euros victory, Hampton was called up for the October friendlies against Brazil and Australia.
-It was later revealed that Hampton would miss the first match, due to an elbow injury, meaning that uncapped Khiara Keating made her senior international debut.
+Following England's Euros victory, Hampton was called up for the October friendlies against Brazil and Australia.
+It was later revealed that Hampton would miss the first match, due to an elbow injury, meaning that uncapped Khiara Keating would make her senior international debut.

+As part of England's 2027 World Cup qualifying campaign, Hampton made a series of important saves in a 1–0 win over Iceland on 18 April 2026, in what was the Lionesses' 500th fixture.

+Off the pitch

+In culture and the media

+In October 2025, as part of a press tour for her autobiography, former England goalkeeper Mary Earps claimed she felt manager Sarina Wiegman had ‘‘rewarded bad behaviour’’ by recalling Hampton to the squad ahead of the 2023 Women's World Cup, having previously dropped her for concerns around her attitude.
+Days later, Chelsea boss Sonia Bompastor spoke in support of Hampton's ‘‘class’’, stating that ‘‘the fact she was even able to play... shows how good she is.’’
+A number of former Lionesses – including all-time top goalscorer Ellen White and leading appearance maker Fara Williams – expressed concern over the way Earps had handled the situation.
+In February 2026, Earps spoke about the backlash surrounding her comments, stating she took ‘‘full responsibility and accountability for the book, the decisions, and how it landed.’’

+In June 2026, Hampton was awarded an MBE for services to football as part of the King's Birthday Honours.

 Personal life

 Hampton was born with strabismus, an eye condition that affects depth perception.
 By the age of three she had undergone three operations at Birmingham Children's Hospital to try and correct it and is now an ambassador for the hospital.

 As well as English, she speaks fluent Spanish and also knows sign language.
 She is a West Bromwich Albion supporter.